Did Jesus Claim to be God?

-The prophet Isaiah had mysteriously foretold over 700 years earlier that the Messiah would be both God and man (Isaiah 9:6).
-At the core of Christianity is the belief that God came to earth in the Person of His Son, Jesus Christ.
+At the core of Christianity is the belief that God came to earth in the Person of his Son, Jesus Christ.

 At least two of those who saw and wrote about Jesus called him the Creator of the universe.
-The apostle John said, “All things were made by Him, and without Him nothing was made (John 1:3) The apostle Paul said, “All things were made by Him and for Him.”
+The apostle John said, “All things were made by Him, and without Him nothing was made (John 1:3).
+The apostle Paul said, “All things were made by Him and for Him” (Colossians 1:16).

 But did Jesus really claim to be God, or is that a teaching that evolved over time?
 Since Jesus spoke Aramaic (a dialect of Hebrew), we need to understand what his claims meant to his Aramaic-speaking audience.
 How did they react to his claims?

-Since his Jewish audience was immersed in the Hebrew Scriptures, we need to understand Jesus’ claims about himself in light of their teaching about God.
+Since his Jewish audience was immersed in the Hebrew Scriptures (Old Testament), we need to also understand Jesus’ claims about himself in light of their teaching about God.

 Did Jesus Teach God is One?

-It is in this world of monotheistic belief that Jesus entered into, ministered in, and began making claims that astounded all who heard them.
-And according to Ray Stedman, Jesus is the central theme of the Hebrew Scriptures.
+It is in this world of monotheistic belief in one God that Jesus Christ began making claims that astounded all who heard them.

 To find out, let’s look further at the names Jesus used for himself, and what those names meant to his Jewish audience.
 Who did they think Jesus was claiming to be?